 And lastly, you want to check your nipples.
 To do this squeeze each nipple gently to see if any fluid or discharge comes out.

 Here are some common misconceptions about breast exams

 - The difference between a clinical breast exam and a self breast exam is a clinical breast exam is performed by a healthcare professional, and a self breast exam is done by a woman by herself.
 Both are very important in the prevention of breast cancer.

 - Some lumps can’t be detected and that’s why it’s so important to get yearly mammograms because mammograms can detect tumors before they can be felt or turn cancerous.

 - Lumps that appear to be soft, smooth, round, and moveable are likely to be benign tumors or cysts.

 - Lumos that are hard, oddly shaped, and feels firmly attached within the breast is likely to be cancer.

 - 8 out of 10 lumps are not cancerous.
 This is a sigh of relief for many women, but it’s still very important to see your doctor if you notice any changes.

 I hope this debunks the mystery behind breast exams.
-Their so important, and many women think because their young, they don't need to worry about performing them.
-It's a smart and healthy way to start young so it becomes habit.
-I'd love to hear your stories of your breast exams and what you've learned from your experience by receiving breast exams or performing your own breast exams.
+They're so important, and many women think because they're young, they don’t need to worry about performing them.
+It’s a smart and healthy way to start young so it becomes habit.
+I’d love to hear your stories of your breast exams and what you’ve learned from your experience by receiving breast exams or performing your own breast exams.